mbarretta/news_collector/README.md

 # News Collector
-Fetch top news from AP and [NewsAPI](https://newsapi.org) into Elasticsearch
+Fetch top news from AP and [NewsAPI](https://newsapi.org) into Elasticsearch.
+Optionally, you can enrich the data with entity and location information extracted via the [Rosette API](https://developer.rosette.com/)

 ## Config
 You have a two main options: CLI args and/or a `properties.groovy` (create your own via the supplied example in `src/main/resources`).
 There are also defaults defined in `NewsCollector.groovy` ...probably should just remove those and use `properties.groovy` as the default property repo.